 Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the headteacher.

 Alternative work will be given to pupils who are withdrawn from sex education.

+Parents have the right to review all RSE materials on request.

 Parent form: withdrawal from sex education within RSE